armory/docs/content/en/continuous-deployment/spinnaker-user-guides/canary/kayenta-canary-use.md

 ## Canary configs

->You may need to refresh your browser page to see these changes after enabling the Canary above.
+>You may need to refresh your browser page to see your changes.

 Your menubar should show **Delivery** and you should see the option for **Canary Configs** as a hover, or as a submenu element: